 Observations from a hide in front of an artesian well provide the best opportunity to see elusive saiga antelopes.
 The hide is approximately 2.4 metres long and 1.5 metres wide and can fit up to three people.
 While the hide is only 50 cm higher than the ground level, one can freely stay upright inside it because the main part of the hide is underground.
 Such construction minimizes the disturbance of saigas.
-Volunteers usually walk to the hide from the rangers' station (about 1.5 km) very early in the morning before the first light.
-From the hide, you can observe and photograph saiga.
-The main task they complete for saiga monitoring program is recording the sex and age of saiga antelopes visiting the artesian well and the type of their activity.
+Volunteers usually walk to the hide from the rangers' station (about 1.3 km) very early in the morning before the first light.
+From the hide, they can observe and photograph saiga.
+The main task volunteers complete for saiga monitoring program is recording the sex and age of saiga antelopes visiting the artesian well and the type of their activity.
+This task doesn't take much time and volunteers have plenty of time for photography and observations.
 All necessary information about how to record sex-age classes and activity types will be provided before the first session in the hide.
-In addition, volunteers record bird species seen near the well.
-In the middle of the day guests can go back to the accommodation to have rest and lunch, but to go out of the hide you should wait for a moment when there are no saigas around.
+In addition, volunteers can record bird species seen near the well.
+In the middle of the day guests can go back to the accommodation to have rest and lunch, but to go out of the hide one should wait for a moment when there are no saigas around.
 In the late afternoon, the second session in the hide is possible.
 It is usually less successful for saiga observations, but other mammals and birds can be seen.

-The data collected by volunteer groups throughout the year will be summarized and published in Saiga News Magazine - the Saiga Conservation Alliance's t newsletter providing up-to-date information about saiga conservation and ecology.
+The data collected by volunteer groups throughout the year will be summarized and published in Saiga News Magazine - the Saiga Conservation Alliance's newsletter providing up-to-date information about saiga conservation and ecology.
 See saigaconservation.org and saigaresourcecentre.com for more information.

 Other activities.
 Right near the rangers' station, there is a watching tower which provides great steppe views and can be used to see distant saiga aggregations.
 Morning and late afternoon walks through the steppe is a pleasurable experience.
 Guided walks can be organized to see birds and birds' nests, mammals' tracks and burrows and unique steppe vegetation.
 Sometimes it is possible to see saigas distantly.
-It is allowed to walk without a guide, but guests should inform the guide every time you go for a walk.
-Spotlighting can sometimes result in exciting encounters with rare species, but many night walks are unsuccessful.
+It is allowed to walk without a guide, but guests should inform the guide every time they go for a walk.
+At night, spotlighting walks are possible but are often uneventful.
 The visibility is mainly poor owing to high grass.
-Guided spotlighting walks can be organized.
 Right near the rangers' station, the visibility is better and some animals (gerbils, hedgehogs, polecats, foxes) are sometimes attracted by the organic waste pile.
-Here, very short spotlighting walks can be done several times every night.
+Here, short spotlighting walks can be done several times every night.
 Live trapping of small mammals can be carried out (the success is very variable between the years).
-In addition, a camera trap will be installed near the artesian well to see who is visiting it at night) or near promising mammal burrows found during the walks.
+In addition, a camera trap can be installed near the artesian well to see who is visiting it at night) or near promising mammal burrows found during the walks.